 WE ARE A COMMUNITY, TOGETHER WE COMMIT OURSELVES TO THE FUTURE.

-The American Legion Auxiliary, and American Legion Posts that do not have an Auxiliary Unit, are the sponsoring body and pay the tuition fee for a delegate to attend American Legion Auxiliary Badger Girls State.
-The $240 (per delegate) tuition covers room, meals, study materials, etc. but not transportation Civic organizations, service clubs, businesses and school groups can help support the program by assisting a local Unit/Post in paying all or part of a delegates tuition.
+The American Legion Auxiliary, and certain American Legion Posts are the sponsoring body and pay the tuition fee for a delegate to attend American Legion Auxiliary Badger Girls State.
+The $250 (per delegate) tuition covers room, meals, study materials, etc. but not transportation.
+Contributors such as civic organizations, service clubs, businesses and school groups can help support the program by paying all or part of a citizen's tuition.

-* to stimulate a desire to maintain our democratic government processes
+To stimulate a desire to maintain our democratic government process

 WHAT IS AMERICAN LEGION AUXILIARY BADGER GIRLS STATE?

-The entire assemblage will become a fifty-first state and will function according to the laws of the State of Wisconsin.
+The entire delegation will become a fifty-first state and will function according to the laws of the State of Wisconsin.
+Each day will focus on the various aspects of state government.

-American Legion Auxiliary Badger Girls State is held on the University of Wisconsin-Oshkosh campus the third week in June.
+American Legion Auxiliary Badger Girls State is held beginning the third Sunday of June at the University of Wisconsin-Oshkosh campus.
 Delegates are housed in the Gruenhagen Conference Center and all meetings are held in various campus buildings.

 American Legion Auxiliary Units and local high school educators work together to select girls to attend American Legion Auxiliary Badger Girls State by evaluating potential leadership qualities of the delegates.
 Prospective delegates must meet all of the following criteria before being considered a candidate to attend American Legion Auxiliary Badger Girls State: